rosiegardner/pig-dice/README.md

 *Code: hold()
 *Expected Output: 0;

-*Test: Once hold button is submitted it will combine the value of currentScore and overallScore.
+*Test: Once hold button is submitted it will combine the value of currentScore with overallScore.
 *Code: hold()
 Expected Output: "return this.overallScore"